What is job analysis?

 The job description is also the first step in the process of the ‘employment life cycle’ and when it is done well it will assist you in identifying:

 - The correct level or classification of the role and the appropriate remuneration

 - What interview questions should be asked to enable you to select the best candidate for the job

 - What to verify with the referees

 Job analysis answers a very difficult question that most organisations struggle with: What are the specific behavioural requirements for this job that will produce the desired results?

 Who might be able to help?

 The supervisor and other team members are also likely to have some good input and give you an idea of how the role interacts with others in the immediate and broader team.
 It may be an opportunity to review work practices within the department and to remedy some inefficiencies.
-A good idea is to call a meeting with the relevant people and go through the job description systematically (see next page for elements of a job description format).
-It is often useful to reflect on a person who has performed the job really well and attempt to describe their behaviours.

 What are the key elements of a good job description?